 Northeast Council Chair

 Kim Chinquee is the author of the collections Oh Baby, Pretty, Pistol, Veer, Shot Girls, and Wetsuit.
 She is the senior editor of New World Writing, chief editor of ELJ (Elm Leaves Journal), and the recipient of two Pushcart Prizes.
-Chinquee lives in Glenwood, New York, and teaches at SUNY-Buffalo State.
-She will serve as the Northeast Council Chair on the board.
+Chinquee lives in Buffalo, New York, and teaches at SUNY Buffalo State.
+She will serve as the Northeast Council chair on the board.

 Folio Literary Management

 Jeff Kleinman is a founding partner of Folio Literary Management, where he is a literary agent and attorney.
 A few of the titles he has represented include The Art of Racing in the Rain (Garth Stein), The Snow Child (Eowyn Ivey), The Secrets We Kept (Lara Prescott), Mockingbird (Charles Shields), and Maid (Stephanie Land).
 He also represents the estates of Langston Hughes, Ira Levin, T.H.
 White, and James Herriot, among others.